EduContin/ava-platform/README.md

-A forum for Software Engineers
+A forum for Educational institutions

 ```bash
 npm run dev